vikram409/Tech-Smashers/README.md

 Creates a reliable and continuous monitoring system

 --------------------------------------------------------------------------------------------------------------------------------------------------------------------
-Phase 4 – Deepfake Driver & Vehicle Verification
+Phase 4 – Deepfake Driver & Vehicle Verification(Squareroots.ai)

 Phase 4 focuses on ensuring safe and trusted travel by verifying the driver’s identity and vehicle authenticity using deepfake detection technology.
 Before entering a cab or ride, users can simply scan the driver’s face, ID card, or vehicle information through the app.
 The system then analyzes the input using a trained deepfake detection model that checks for abnormal facial patterns, inconsistencies, or digital manipulation.
 This helps identify whether the driver is genuine or if the image has been tampered with.